SyntappZ/regex-cheatsheet/README.md

 # regex-cheatsheet

-## This is the old app react native upgraded version github is private.
+## This is the old app, react native upgraded version github is private.

 More information and images on google playstore => https://play.google.com/store/apps/details?id=io.syntappz.regex&gl=GB